Manx Airlines: Changes and further mergers

-In March 2001, British Airways purchased the British Regional Airlines Group, holding company of British Regional Airlines and Manx Airlines, for £78 million.
-British Regional Airlines then merged with Brymon Airways to create British Airways CitiExpress, with Manx Airlines continuing to operate as a stand-alone operation.
-In mid-2002 it was announced that Manx Airlines would also be integrated in to the new regional carrier.
+In March 2001, British Airways purchased the British Regional Airlines Group for £78 million.
+BRAL-British Regional Airlines then merged with Brymon Airways to create British Airways CitiExpress in March 2002, with Manx Airlines continuing to operate as a stand-alone operation.
+In mid-2002 it was announced that Manx Airlines would also be integrated into the new regional carrier.

-Manx Airlines BAe ATP (G-MANC) in the Triskelion livery, June 2002.

-Between March 1999 and the date of closure, the fleet was as follows: